Code-Institute-Submissions/Portfolio-Project-3/README.md

 - Complete the set of Milestones from Code Institute to the milestones section.

-- Increment the level of interactivity of the page by creating a database of contacts and their companies.
+- Add some more interactivity to the page, allowing more user input, through light and dark mode etc.

 ## Credits